ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/column.md

 Deletes data from the file system.
 Since this deletes entire files, the query is completed almost instantly.

-**NOTE**: You can't delete a column if it is used in a [Materialized View](../../../sql-reference/statements/create/view.md/#materialized).
+**NOTE**: You can't delete a column if it's referenced by [Materialized View](../../../sql-reference/statements/create/view.md/#materialized).
 Otherwise, it returns an error.

 Example: